Mississippi State Bulldogs

 Mississippi State Bulldogs is the name given to the athletic teams of Mississippi State University, in Mississippi State, Mississippi.
 The university is a founding member of the Southeastern Conference and competes in NCAA Division I.

 Sports sponsored

 Mississippi State sponsors teams in seven men's and nine women's NCAA sanctioned sports.
 Mississippi State won its first team National Championship in 2021, defeating Vanderbilt in the 2021 College World Series.

 Baseball

+The program is a member of the West Division of the Southeastern Conference (SEC).
+The current head coach is Brian O'Connor.
+They have appeared in the College World Series 12 times, winning their first national championship in their most recent appearance in 2021.

+Mississippi State has won 11 SEC Championships in 1948, 1949, 1965, 1966, 1970, 1971, 1979, 1985, 1987, 1989, and 2016.
+The first six were won in a playoff series (with the first two being best-of-five while the rest were a best-of-three series).
+Since the formation of the SEC Tournament in 1977, the Bulldogs have won it seven times, in 1979, 1985, 1987, 1990, 2001, 2005, and 2012.
+The seven tournament championships and six playoff championships are a total of 13 SEC postseason championships, the most of any school.